 As the warmer weather starts heading to New England, it ushers in that special time of year when we enjoy salads a little more than we normally do.
 This will be a short post because there isn't THAT much I can say about a goat cheese salad.
-But I will say this: warm goat cheese on top of salad is a revelation.
-There is nothing but pure comfort when eating a goat cheese salad with toasted pine nuts.
+Know what I mean?
+But I will say this: warm goat cheese salad with toasted pine nuts is a revelation.
+I absolutely love a warm component on my salads and warm, melty goat cheese is one of my favorite toppings.

 pop of sweetness